VincentTam/vincenttam.github.io/source/_posts/2014-06-16-my-git-command-list-1.markdown

 $ git reset HEAD --hard     # revert the files to the latest commit
 $ git checkout -- &lt;file&gt;... # undo all uncommitted changes to &lt;file&gt;
 </code></pre>

+Working with branches
+---

+I know that it's an important feature of Git, but I *don't* that very often now, so I just include some simple commands here.

+<pre class="cli"><code class="ubuntu_gnome_terminal">$ git branch                 # list all branches, <span class="ubuntu_hl_code">excluding</span> the remote ones
+$ git branch --list          # same as above
+$ git branch -a              # list all branches, <span class="ubuntu_hl_code">including</span> the remote ones
+$ git branch foo             # create `foo' branch from the current one
+$ git checkout foo           # switch to `foo' branch from the current one
+$ git checkout -b foo        # the "sum" of the above two commands
+$ git branch -d foo          # delete `foo' branch
+$ git checkout --orphan foo  # create a new orphan branch named `foo'
+</code></pre>

+When I started using Octopress, I *wasn't* familiar with Git.
+Thus, I messed up the commands that dealt with branches and the network graph of my Git repository of this blog.

 Show the history
 ---